val-town/val-town-blog/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+## 📦 Git LFS

+Make sure you have [git lfs](https://git-lfs.com/) (`brew install git-lfs`) installed before cloning.
+If you get errors when building you might be working with LFS references instead of downloaded images.
+Install git-lfs and re-clone the repo.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: